bmscripts/bm-hints/README.md

 ### **Configuring the Locale**

 Set your preferred language in `config.lua`:
-> Currently only English language is supported
-> Join the Discord to have your language added
+> Currently only the English language is supported.
+Join the Discord to have your language added.

 ```lua
 Config.Locale = "en"